jmbatrina/cs140-project1-rsdl/README.md

 However, if you really wish to verify the results on your end, the following would be needed.
 - Windows 7 or higher.
 Skip the next bullet if you already have a Linux environment.
-- Latest version of [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (recommended).
+- Latest version of [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (recommended, any Distro would do).
 Alternative would be to set up a Linux environment in a Virtual Machine, but lightweight testing can be accomplished through WSL.
 - Upon setting-up WSL, launch WSL by entering `wsl` in a terminal, then install prerequisites by running the following:
 ```shell
 sudo apt update